jamesplease/jamespls.com/_posts/2016-06-28-contributing-to-oss.md

 Anyway, once the react-waypoint PR eventually got merged, a quick commit to my app got rid of the copy and pasted version.

-In this situation, everything went fairly smoothly.
-It doesn't always go that way.
-If the library maintainer never responds, or if they decide to not merge my changes, then I consider maintaining a fork of the library.
+In this situation, everything went fairly smoothly, but it doesn't always go that way.
+If the library maintainer never responds, or if they decide to not merge the changes, then I consider maintaining a fork of the library.
 This is a last-resort solution, as I prefer to avoid fragmentation, but occasionally it's the best way forward.